boltlabs-inc/zkchannels-spec/tezos/2-channel-establishment.md

       c.
 They fund the contract by [calling the `addCustFunding` entrypoint](5-tezos-escrowagent.md#addcustfunding-entrypoint) of the contract.
 The source of this transfer operation must be the `customer_address` specified in the contract's initial storage and transfer amount must be equal to `init_customer_balance`.
 They wait until the `addCustFunding` operation group is confirmed to the depth `required_confirmations` and then update the channel status to `CustomerFunded`.

-5. The customer [sends the `funding_confirmed` message](#the-funding_confirmed-message) to the merchant, which contains the contract identifier `contract-id`.
+6. The customer [sends the `funding_confirmed` message](#the-funding_confirmed-message) to the merchant, which contains the contract identifier `contract-id`.
-6. The merchant [checks the corresponding contract and initial storage for the expected values](#merchant-requirements-4).
+7. The merchant [checks the corresponding contract and initial storage for the expected values](#merchant-requirements-4).
 The merchant then funds their side of the smart contract, if the channel is dual-funded, by [calling the `AddMerchFunding` entrypoint](5-tezos-escrowagent.md#addmerchfunding-entrypoint) of the contract with identifier `contract_id`.
 Once this contract has status `OPEN` for `required_confirmations` blocks, the merchant runs `zkAbacus.Activate()` to generate the initial payment tag and [sends the customer the message `activate`](#the-activate-message), which contains this payment tag.
-7. Upon completion of `zkAbacus.Activate()`, the channel is open and ready for [payments](3-channel-payments.md).
+8. Upon completion of `zkAbacus.Activate()`, the channel is open and ready for [payments](3-channel-payments.md).

- Details for `zkAbacus` may be found in Chapter 3.3.3 of the [zkChannels Protocol document](https://github.com/boltlabs-inc/blindsigs-protocol/releases/download/ecc-review-v1/zkchannels-protocol-spec-v3.1.pdf).

 ## Message Specifications